upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 You just created an EC2 instance with an SSH key with Crossplane.
 You created a Composite Resource Definition and a Composition from your original Terraform configuration.

-For more information on Upbound, Crossplane, and control planes, review the [Crossplane Architecture Framework]({{<ref "/xp-arch-framework">}}) for best practices when building your infrastructure.